radius-project/docs/docs/content/operations/providers/_index.md

 1. Initialize a new [environment]({{< ref managing-envs >}}) with `rad env init kubernetes -i`
 1. Enter "y" to add an Azure cloud provider
-1. Pick or enter your Azure subscription and resource group
+1. Specify your Azure subscription and resource group
 1. Create an [Azure service principal](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac) with the [proper permissions](https://aka.ms/azadsp-more).
 Enter the appID, password and the tenant of the service principal
 1. Deploy your app and any included Azure resources with `rad deploy`